 starvation crisis due to gang activities

-Haiti has been in turmoil and has faced increasing gang violence since the president was assasinated in July of 2021.
+Haiti has been in turmoil and has faced increasing gang violence since the president was assassinated in July of 2021.

-Several months ago the gangs captured the seaport, where all the imports come in, and locked it down, which cut off most of the goods coming into Haiti.
+Over six months ago, the gangs captured the seaport, where all the imports come in, and locked it down, which cut off most of the goods coming into Haiti.
 This also cut off most of the food and fuel supply for the entire country.
 The food warehouses have been emptied or destroyed; and the country has slowly been running out of food ever since.

 It is causing the biggest humanitarian disaster in the world as millions of people currently have little to no access to food or fresh drinking water.
 Starvation, along with a cholera outbreak, has already killed thousands of people.